GeorgeHoneywood/george.honeywood.org.uk/content/blog/markdown-syntax.md

 ---
 title: "Markdown Syntax Guide"
 date: 2020-06-05
-slug: "markdown-syntax-guide"
+slug: "markdown-syntax"
 description: "Sample article showcasing basic Markdown syntax and formatting for HTML elements"
 keywords: ["gohugo", "hugo", "go", "blog"]
-draft: false
+draft: true
 tags: ["markdown", "css", "html", "themes"]
 math: false
-toc: false
+toc: true
 ---

 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.